The Photo Manager Battle: Lightroom Vs Exposure X5

 But before I jump in to evaluating Exposure X5, there’s an important point I want to emphasise.
 Everyone has different requirements of their software.
 What I might consider an essential feature might not be important to you.
 Because of this, I’m going to start by listing the Lightroom features that are important to me.
 By understanding these, you’ll understand my conclusions.

-It will also help you decide if Exposure X5 is worth testing the Exposure X5 trial.
+It will also help you decide if Exposure X5 is worth testing the the latest Exposure trial.

 Important Library Features